usnistgov/ECAPS/Data/README_data.md

 If you use the data, please cite:

-Sutliff, Bradley P., Goyal, Shailja, Martin, Tyler B., Beaucage, Peter A., Audus, Debra J., Orski, Sara V. (2023), Correlating Near-Infrared Spectra to Bulk Properties in Polyolefins, National Institute of Standards and Technology, https://doi.org/10.18434/mds2-3022 (Accessed 2024-07-03)
+Sutliff, Bradley P., Goyal, Shailja, Martin, Tyler B., Beaucage, Peter A., Audus, Debra J., Orski, Sara V. (2023), Correlating Near-Infrared Spectra to Bulk Properties in Polyolefins, National Institute of Standards and Technology, https://doi.org/10.18434/mds2-3022 (Accessed DATE)